 This romantic, popular park includes balconies overlooking Puerto Nuevo, the gorge, and the surrounding countryside.

 It’s one of those places that simply takes your breath away with its beauty, and visiting more than once during your trip to Ronda should definitely be part of your plans!

 Winding, curved terraces perched on the edge of the El Tajo Gorge, framed by the Puerto Viejo on one side and the Puerto Nuevo on the other: these are the Cuenca Gardens, one of the best places to visit in Ronda!

 The gardens are fairly small and don’t take long to see, but be sure to stop and enjoy the varying views you get from the different levels.

 Learn about local history and culture at the Plaza del Toros.

 If the Puerto Nuevo is the most famous structure in Ronda, Spain, the Plaza del Toros–or bullfighting ring–is undoubtedly the second most famous.

-Distasteful though the sport may be, one of the undeniable facts about Spain is that bullfighting has been part of Andalucia’s culture for hundreds of years, and a peek behind the curtain makes for an interesting attraction in Ronda.
+Distasteful though the sport may be, one of the undeniable facts about Spain is that bullfighting has been part of Andalusia’s culture for hundreds of years, and a peek behind the curtain makes for an interesting attraction in Ronda.

 Dating to 1785 and holding 5,000 spectators, the Plaza del Toros is no doubt an impressive building–standing in the center of it, perhaps unsurprisingly, reminded us of standing on the floor of the Colosseum in Rome.